RegFormer: An Efficient Projection-Aware Transformer Network for Large-Scale Point Cloud Registration: Introduction

 In addition, a Bijective Association Transformer (BAT) is designed to tackle the third challenge.
 HRegNet \cite{lu2021hregnet} already has awareness that nearest-neighbor matching can lead to considerable mismatches due to possible errors in descriptors.
 However, their $k$NN cluster is still distance-based, which can not generalize well to low-overlap inputs.
 To address this problem, two effective components are designed in BAT for reducing mismatches.
 The cross-attention mechanism is utilized first for preliminary location information exchange.
 Intuitively, features of deeper layers are coarse but reliable as they gather more information with larger receptive fields.
 Thus, each point is correlated with all points (instead of selecting $k$ points) in the other frame to gain reliable motion embeddings on the coarsest layer (all-to-all).
 The precise transformation will then be recovered by the iterative refinement on shallow layers.

 \textbf{Overall, our contributions are as follows:} \begin{itemize} \item We propose a fully end-to-end network for large-scale point cloud registration.
 It does not need any keypoint matching or post-processing, which is both keypoint-free and RANSAC-free.
 Our efficient model can process hundreds of thousands of points in real time. \item The global modeling capability of our RegFormer can filter outliers effectively.
 Furthermore, a Bijective Association Transformer (BAT) is designed to reduce mismatches by combining cross-attention with an all-to-all point correlation strategy on the coarsest layer. \item Experiment results on KITTI \cite{geiger2012we,geiger2013vision} and NuScenes \cite{caesar2020nuscenes} datasets indicate that our RegFormer achieves state-of-the-art performance with 99.8\% and 99.9\% successful registration recall respectively.
-Codes are available in supplementary materials. \end{itemize}